instructor-ai/instructor/docs/concepts/maybe.md

-# Handling Missing Data with `Maybe`
+# Handling Missing Data

-In this post, we will demonstrate how to use the `Maybe` pattern to manage missing data and employ pattern matching to handle errors in a structured manner.

-## What is `Maybe`?

 The `Maybe` pattern is a concept in functional programming used for error handling.
 Instead of raising exceptions or returning `None`, you can use a `Maybe` type to encapsulate both the result and potential errors.
-This pattern is particularly useful when making OpenAI API calls, as providing language models with an escape mechanism effectively reduces hallucinations.
-Consequently, we can construct a prompt that closely resembles regular programming.
+This pattern is particularly useful when making llm calls, as providing language models with an escape hatch can effectively reduce hallucinations.

-Towards the end, we will demonstrate how to use `Maybe` instances in pattern matching, which offers an excellent approach for handling errors in a structured manner.

 ## Defining the Model